danlm/QNial7/README.md

 If you are building for a new platform or want to add features to QNial7 that are not in the executable you have then you use directory BuildNial.
 The README.md in BuildNial describes the process for selecting additional features already available.
-There is also an explanation of how a new feature can becommity implemented and added to QNial7.
+There is also an explanation of how a new feature can be implemented and added to QNial7.